 Laois-Offaly garda probe launched after blood trail left behind in local break-in

-Thieves left bloody marks at the scene of a break-in at a business premises in Portarlington last night.
+Thieves left bloody marks at the scene of a break-in at a business premises in Portarlington last week.

 Parklane Interiors, off French Church Street, was broken into some time between Tuesday, October 8 and Wednesday, October 9.